Ice Cream Hot Spots in Michiana

 Rocket Science Ice Cream – Nappanee, Indiana

 Located in the Coppes Commons building in sweet, small-town Nappanee is a tiny ice cream shop that makes ice cream out of liquid nitrogen.
 Whoa!
 A definite must-see, you order your ice cream (SO many flavors to choose from) and then watch them whip it up from cream to ice with a quick blow of some nitro.
 It’s a favorite for kids as well.
 How does it taste?
 Delicious.
-We tend to lean on the Oreo side there very often.
-Yelp gives them a fine 5 stars out of 19 reviews.
+We tend to lean towards the Orea ice cream treats.
 Bonus for you java lovers: they now serve coffee and specialty coffee drinks.

 Icy Bar – Mishawaka, Indiana

 A small set-up inside the University Park Mall featuring Vietnamese rolled ice cream (and amazing bubble tea, might I add).
 Again, another fun spot because you not only get to order your ice cream but you watch it be created in front of you.
 They literally pour the cream onto frozen plates that begin the freezing process, it is as fresh as you can get it!
 The end result is a beautiful display of rolled ice cream and delicately placed toppings.

 It’s artwork, really.
 Slightly pricey in comparison to other mom ‘n pop locations and you might want to be prepared for a wait, but worth it for the end results!